Anda (singer): 2015: Comeback with "Mastering", "It's Goin' Down" and "Touch"

 In 2015, Anda released a dance single called "Mastering" under Emperor Entertainment Korea.
 "Mastering" is a medium-tempo song with an EDM beat and an urban R&B style produced by Choi Joon-young.

 "It's Goin' Down" is a hip-hop genre song and is a collaboration with The Quiett.

 In June, Anda released the single "Touch" and the music video was inspired by Fiona Apple's music video for her song "Criminal".

 2017–present: Label changes and What You Waiting For

 In August 2017, Anda signed an exclusive contract with Esteem Entertainment before eventually signing to YG Entertainment's subsidiary YGX, in July 2018.

 On March 6, 2019, Anda released her first digital single and also the first single under YGX titled "What You Waiting For", on which she collaborated with YG Entertainment's producer R.Tee.

 On December 31, 2021, Anda announced that she departed YG Entertainment and was planning to find a new label.
 A few days later, it was announced that she signed with Sublime Artist Agency.

+On October 28, 2024, THE EYE Entertainment announced that Anda had joined the company.

+Personal life

+On May 3, 2024, Anda made an announcement on Instagram, revealing she married the previous winter and was expecting a child.
+The singer has been out of the limelight ever since she parted ways with YG Entertainment subsidiary YGX.
+On June 10, 2024, Anda announced via Instagram that she gave birth to a son on June 4.